Suemura/blender_gif_exporter/README.md

 ## How to?
 Just press the button once you have rendered.
 Refer to the output destination set in Blender and export as a Gif file.

+images import from "render.filepath" on blender setting.
+gif image output to "gif_output_directory" on this addon setting.